nextdoc/sketch/doc/home.md

 clj-rewrite is used to maintain the **generated** form in this file with alphabetical order.

+The watcher warns when generated registry keywords are no longer in sync with the model.

 You can build out your domain directly in the generated registry or reference [other domain registries](https://github.com/nextdoc/sketch/blob/main/examples/mobile_weather_app/weather_registry.cljc#L40) that you merge together.